onepub-dev/fsm2/README.md

 FSM2 provides an implementation of the core design aspects of the UML state diagrams.

-Derived from the FSM library which in turn was inspired by [Tinder StateMachine library](https://github.com/Tinder/StateMachine).
+FMS2 is derived from the FSM library which in turn was inspired by [Tinder StateMachine library](https://github.com/Tinder/StateMachine).

 State Machines transitions can be defined both declaratively and procedurally.